Seeing new depths: Three-dimensional flow of a free-swimming alga: Conclusion and Outlook

 \section{Conclusion and Outlook}

-We present the first measurement of the 3D flow field around a freely swimming unicellular microorganism, \textit{C. reinhardtii}.
-Supported by numerical simulations and hydrodynamic modeling, we quantitatively analyze both the time-averaged and time-resolved flow fields of this widely used model organism.
-Sitting at the intersection of fluid mechanics and microbiology, our study makes contributions to both areas.

-From a fluid dynamics perspective, our results demonstrate how well-established 2D flow features are integrated into and shape the full 3D flow structure of the alga.
-More importantly, we reveal extraordinary flow phenomena that defy expectation at low $Re$, including the smallest known vortex rings and a periodic train of traveling micro-vortices downstream of the cell, resembling vortex shedding in the locomotion of insects, birds, and fish at high $Re$.
-Our study also uncovers topological changes in the flow structure during puller-pusher transitions, providing new insights into this distinct feature of algal motility, which has attracted significant attention due to its relevance in active fluid dynamics.
-Collectively, our findings greatly expand the repertoire of low-$Re$ flow processes and deepen our understanding of microhydrodynamics and biofluid mechanics of cellular motility.
-It is surprising that such rich, intriguing, and unusual fluid phenomena have remained hidden within an extensively studied model system to date.
+We present a direct measurement of the 3D flow field around a freely swimming unicellular microorganism, \textit{C. reinhardtii}.
+Supported by numerical simulations and hydrodynamic modeling, we quantitatively analyze both the time-averaged and time-resolved flow fields of this model organism.
+Our results demonstrate how well-established 2D flow features are integrated into and shape the full 3D flow structure of the alga.
+More importantly, we reveal unexpected flow phenomena at low $Re$, including small vortex rings, moving micro-vortices, and topological changes in the flow structure.
+These findings expand the repertoire of low-$Re$ flow processes and deepen our understanding of microhydrodynamics and fluid mechanics of cellular motility.
+Surprisingly, such rich, intriguing, and unusual fluid phenomena have remained hidden within an extensively studied model system to date.

-Beyond its contributions to fundamental fluid mechanics, the detailed 3D flow field allows us to address important biological questions that were previously inaccessible experimentally.
-In particular, it enables precise evaluation of several key motility-related physiological metrics of the alga, which until now had only been estimated from 2D flow data.
-Notably, both the energy expenditure and swimming efficiency derived from our full 3D flow field differ by an order of magnitude from previously reported values.
-Moreover, the 3D flow field predicts a higher algal feeding efficiency than the optimal value previously inferred from 2D measurements.
+The detailed 3D flow field also allows us to address biological questions that were previously inaccessible experimentally.
+In particular, it enables more accurate evaluation of motility-related physiological metrics of the alga.
+Both the energy expenditure and swimming efficiency derived from our 3D flow field differ by an order of magnitude from previously reported values based on 2D flow data.
+Moreover, the 3D flow field predicts a higher algal feeding efficiency than the optimal value previously inferred from 2D analyses.

-Our pilot study of the 3D flow field of a freely swimming microorganism offers only a glimpse into the intricate fluid dynamics unfolding at the micron scale.
-The 3D flow structures shown in our study may influence interactions between an alga and its environment \cite{Durham_2009_algae}, as well as among multiple algae \cite{Pooley_2007_scattering,Muller_2016_scattering}---interactions that inherently take place in three dimensions.
-Understanding how the complex 3D flow affects cell-environment and cell-cell interactions will be an important and exciting avenue for future research.